openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 Explain what proctored exams are, and provide learners with links to the Learner's Guide topics about proctored exams, and to edX's :ref:`Online Proctoring Rules <Online Proctoring Rules>`.

+.. note:: If a particular exam in your course has a less stringent exam policy, or if you want to allow a particular tool (for example, a calculator or pencil and paper), make this difference clear to your learners, and contact your edX Program Manager.
+It is important that the rules for your exam, if different from the edX Online Proctoring Rules, are communicated to the proctored exam reviewers so that learners are not unknowingly failed for using an item that you have allowed in your exam, but that is listed as forbidden in the proctoring rules.

 Emphasize that learners must be aware of the requirements before taking the exam, and that some of the requirements might take some preparation.

 You can also create a practice proctored exam that is visible to all learners.
 This ungraded exam provides an opportunity for learners to experience the